 Young adult kidney clinic

-In healthcare, we use the word transition to describe the process of moving from children’s services to adult services.
+In healthcare, we use the word ‘transition’ to describe this process of moving from children’s services to adult services.
 We understand that moving away from a team of doctors and nurses who may have cared for you (and your family) for many years can feel daunting or even scary.

 Du Cane Road